 Let me share an amazing story of a relative of mine who recently passed away peacefully in her sleep at the ripe age of 94.
-Ruth not only lived in the flow of life, she danced in it!
+Ruth not only lived in the flow of life; she danced in it!
 During her lifetime she had four husbands.
 She knew how to pick good ones, since they all danced.
 However, the first and second marriages were short-lived.
 One died in the war and another died of a brain tumor.
 Raising three small children she was a single working mom focused on building a strong, loving family bond.
 She really knew how to navigate life’s challenges.

 Her third marriage lasted 12 years until that husband died of a heart attack.
 She married her fourth husband, Jack, at age 67 and retired from full-time work at 76.
 Jack (a healthy 98-year-old) shared with me that he and Ruth never argued and she never complained, even during her most recent illnesses.
 Her motto for her children was, “There are no roadblocks.”